ShayHill/shayallenhill_site/_posts/2018-04-12-no-story-without-irony.md

 I laughed at the joke.
 </blockquote>

-That sentence is clear and informative, but it isn’t ironic—it isn’t a story.
+That sentence is clear and informative, but it isn’t ironic---it isn’t a story.
 Laughing is what *should* happen when you hear a joke.

 {% include ext-emphasis.html content="Let's try the same with some explicit irony." %}